 When UGens are implemented in low-level languages like C, even if the implementation is open-source, the division of knowledge effectively forces users (composers) to treat UGens as black boxes.
-This reliance on UGens as black boxes reflects and deepens the division of labor between musicians and scientists that was established in MUSIC though it can be interpreted as both a cause and a result.
+This reliance on UGens as black boxes reflects and deepens the division of labor between musicians and scientists that Mathews helped establish-a structure that can be seen as both a cause and a result of this paradigm.